Thursday, July 20, 2006

 Citrus Icing

-1 1/2 tablespoons (30ml) citrus juice (either lemon or orange or a mixture of both)
+30ml (1 1/2 tablespoons) citrus juice (either lemon or orange or a mixture of both)

 Preheat oven to 170 degrees Celsius (150 degrees Celsius fan-forced).

-Grease a 20cm diameter springform pan and line the base and side with baking paper.
+Grease the side and base of a 20cm diameter (inside top measurement) round cake pan.
+We use a springform pan for easy removal of the cake.
+Line base and side of the pan with non-stick baking paper.

-Using an electric mixer, beat butter and sugar until very pale and creamy.
+Using an electric mixer or electric hand-held beaters, beat butter and sugar until very pale and creamy.
 This could take up to 20 minutes.

 The butter, sugar, egg and zest mixture should be pale and creamy.

-Add half the flour and beat or stir until just combined.
+Add half the flour and stir until just combined.
 Repeat with remaining flour.
 Mix in juice.

 Spoon mixture into prepared pan and spread evenly.